Wasim2934/profile-card-old-learning/README.md

 #  Profile Card UI

+> ⚠️ **Archived Notice**
+> This project was built during my initial learning phase.
+> This repository is archived and kept only for history and progress tracking.
+> A better and more professional version of this project will be built in a new repository.

 A clean and modern **Profile Card UI** built using **HTML & CSS**.
 This project showcases a simple yet elegant user profile component with: